manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 (a b)*c
 ```

+For example, the expression `5kg * 2` demonstrates this example exactly.

 As you can see unit expressions demand a level of flexibility beyond conventional parsers such as Java's.
 But Java is
 flexible enough in its architecture so that Manifold can reasonably plug in to augment it with this capability.